Back to Insights

 The challenge: you likely cannot afford a 24/7 support team.
 The opportunity: AI chatbots have matured to the point where they deliver genuine value, not just frustration, for customers and businesses alike.

-Three factors make this the right time for SMBs to implement chatbots:
+Three factors make this the right time for mid-market companies to implement chatbots:

 Technology maturity.
 Modern AI chatbots using large language models can understand context, handle variations in how questions are asked, and maintain conversational flow.
 The clunky, easily-confused bots of five years ago are largely obsolete.